QuhiQuhihi/Factor-Strategy-for-Corporate-Bond-/README.md

 This section delves into the methodologies employed in the robust factor construction and regression analysis of corporate bond returns.
 Addressing replication failures in previous studies, a new framework utilizing clean data and rigorous statistical methods is proposed.
 The methodologies discussed include regression analysis of factor returns, long-short factor portfolio construction, robust factor construction techniques, and multiple testing corrections.
 The application of these methodologies aims to provide a more reliable framework for analyzing corporate bond returns, enhancing the reproducibility and validity of financial research in corporate bond markets.

 ## [Chapter 3 Portfolio for credit](https://github.com/QuhiQuhihi/Factor-Strategy-for-Corporate-Bond-/blob/main/(Chapter3)Porfrolio_model/README.md)
+This chapter discusses the advantages of integrating various investment styles in long-only credit portfolios, compared to merely mixing them.
+This integration aims to enhance portfolio performance by capitalizing on the interactions between different styles.
+It contrasts the traditional mixed portfolio approach, where separate portfolios are simply combined, with an integrated approach that constructs portfolios through a unified strategy, resulting in higher returns and reduced costs.
+The empirical results favor the integrated approach, showing it offers better excess and risk-adjusted returns.

 ## [Chapter 4 Evaluating Performance](https://github.com/QuhiQuhihi/Factor-Strategy-for-Corporate-Bond-/blob/main/(Chapter4)Evaluation/README.md)